 Access control Control to grant or to deny access to a resource.
 Account lockout The act of making an account temporarily or permanently inactive after successive authentication failures.

-Actions Defined as part of policies, these verbs indicate what authorized subjects can do to resources.
+Actions Defined as part of policies, these verbs indicate what authorized identities can do to resources.
 Advice In the context of a policy decision denying access, a hint to the policy enforcement point about remedial action to take that could result in a decision allowing access.

-Agent administrator User having privileges only to read and write policy agent profile configuration information, typically created to delegate policy agent profile creation to the user installing a policy agent.
+Agent administrator User having privileges only to read and write agent profile configuration information, typically created to delegate agent profile creation to the user installing a web or Java agent.
 Agent authenticator Entity with read-only access to multiple agent profiles defined in the same realm; allows an agent to read web service profiles.
 Application In general terms, a service exposing protected resources.
 In the context of AM policies, the application is a template that constrains the policies that govern access to protected resources.
 An application can have zero or more policies.
 Application type Application types act as templates for creating policy applications.
 Application types define a preset list of actions and functional logic, such as policy lookup and resource comparator logic.

-Conditions

 Application types also define the internal normalization, indexing logic, and comparator logic for applications.
-Attribute-based access Access control that is based on attributes of a user, such as how old a control (ABAC) user is or whether the user is a paying customer.
-The act of confirming the identity of a principal.
-Authentication Authentication chaining A series of authentication modules configured together which a principal must negotiate as configured in order to authenticate successfully.
+Attribute-based access control (ABAC) Access control that is based on attributes of a user, such as how old a user is or whether the user is a paying customer.
+Authentication The act of confirming the identity of a principal.
+Authentication chaining A series of authentication modules configured together which a principal must negotiate as configured in order to authenticate successfully.
 Authentication level Positive integer associated with an authentication module, usually used to require success with more stringent authentication measures when requesting resources requiring special protection.
 Authentication module AM authentication unit that handles one way of obtaining and verifying credentials.
 Authorization The act of determining whether to grant or to deny a principal access to a resource.
 Authorization Server In OAuth 2.0, issues access tokens to the client after authenticating a resource owner and confirming that the owner authorizes the client to access the protected resource.
 AM can play this role in the OAuth 2.0 authorization framework.
 Auto-federation Arrangement to federate a principal's identity automatically based on a common attribute value shared across the principal's profiles at different providers.
 Bulk federation Batch job permanently federating user profiles between a service provider and an identity provider based on a list of matched user identifiers that exist on both providers.
 Circle of trust Group of providers, including at least one identity provider, who have agreed to trust each other to participate in a SAML v2.0 provider federation.
 Client In OAuth 2.0, requests protected web resources on behalf of the resource owner given the owner's authorization.
 AM can play this role in the OAuth 2.0 authorization framework.
+Client-based sessions AM sessions for which AM returns session state to the client after each request, and require it to be passed in with the subsequent request.
+For browser-based clients, AM sets a cookie in the browser that contains the session information.